 Wolf Singer and Hannah Monyer

 World-renowned neuroscientist Wolf Singer vehemently disputes this.
-Every thought and every natural perception is the result of millions of connections in the human brain.
-Artificial intelligences, however, lack the essential characteristics of natural neuronal networks.
-This means that they lack the ability to develop new ideas.
+Every thought and natural perception is the result of millions of wirings in the human brain.
+However, artificial intelligences lack the essential characteristics of natural neuronal networks.
+As a result, they lack the ability to develop new ideas.

-Together with Hannah Monyer, he explores the question in dialogue: Can't artificial intelligence do much more than correlate, connect and select alternatives?
+Together with Hannah Monyer, he explores the question in a dialog: Can't artificial intelligence do much more than correlate, link and select alternatives?

-Prof. Dr. Wolf Singer is emeritus director of the Frankfurt Max Planck Institute for Brain Research and founding director of the Frankfurt Institute for Advanced Studies (FIAS), the Brain Imaging Center (BIC), the Ernst Strüngmann Forum and the Ernst Strüngmann Institute (ESI).
+Prof. Dr. Wolf Singer is director emeritus of the Max Planck Institute for Brain Research in Frankfurt as well as founding director of the Frankfurt Institute for Advanced Studies, the Brain Imaging Center, the Ernst Strüngmann Science Forum and the Ernst Strüngmann Institute, also in Frankfurt.

-Prof. Dr. Hannah Monyer is Medical Director of Clinical Neurobiology at Heidelberg University Hospital.
+Prof. Dr. Hannah Monyer is medical director of the Department of Clinical Neurobiology at Heidelberg University Hospital.
 In 2004, she was honored with the Gottfried Wilhelm Leibniz Prize.

 The competition for intelligence